KhaymanaKing/display-a-list-practice/README.md

     4. Then, in app.js import your array and render function and grab a container element from the DOM.
     5. Loops through your array, and for each object, render and appends a styled candy element to the container element you grabbed from the DOM.
     6. Note: do this process **one array at a time**.
 Do not write 4 arrays, then 4 render functions, etc. Please work through the first array, then the first render function, then the first display function.

+one list should be a list of strings, one should be a list of simple objects, one should be a list of objects where one property is a nested object, and one should be a list of objects where one property is an array.
+A a stretch goal, feel free to make all of them arrays of deep objects (with array and nested object properties).